mlc-ai/mlc-llm/docs/deploy/ios.rst

 ``model_libs``
-  List of model libraries to be packaged into the app. ``./prepare_libs.sh`` will look at this field, find compiled or prebuilt model lib, and package them into ``libmodel_iphone.a``.
+  List of model libraries to be packaged into the app. ``./prepare_libs.sh`` will look at this field, find compiled or prebuilt model libraries, and package them into ``libmodel_iphone.a``.

 ``model_list``
-  List of models that can be downloaded from the internet.
-These models must use the model lib packaged in the app.
+  List of models that can be downloaded from the Internet.
+These models **must** use the model lib packaged in the app.

 ``add_model_samples``
   A list of example URLs that show up when the user clicks add model.

-Additionally, the app prepackages the models under `./ios/dist`.
+Additionally, the app prepackages the models under ``./ios/dist``.
-This built-in list can be controlled by editing `prepare_params.sh` You can package new prebuilt models or compiled models by changing the above fields and rerunning the steps.
+This built-in list can be controlled by editing ``prepare_params.sh``.
+You can package new prebuilt models or compiled models by changing the above fields and then repeat the steps above.

 Build Apps with MLC Swift API
 -----------------------------

-We also provide an swift package that you can use to build your own app.
+We also provide a Swift package that you can use to build your own app.
 The package is located under `ios/MLCSwift`.

 - First make sure you have run the same steps listed in the previous section.
-This will give us the necessary libraries under `/path/to/ios/build/lib`.
+This will give us the necessary libraries under ``/path/to/ios/build/lib``.
-- Then you can add `ios/MLCSwift` package to your app in xcode.
+- Then you can add ``ios/MLCSwift`` package to your app in Xcode.
-  Under frameworks libraries embedded content, click add package dependencies and add local package that points to ios/MLCSwift
+  Under "Frameworks, Libraries, and Embedded Content", click add package dependencies and add local package that points to ``ios/MLCSwift``.
 - Finally, we need to add the libraries dependencies.
 Under build settings:

-  - Add library search path `/path/to/ios/build/lib`
+  - Add library search path ``/path/to/ios/build/lib``.
-  - Add the following items to "other linker flags"
+  - Add the following items to "other linker flags".

    .. code::